webix-hub/react-demo-complex/README.md

 ### Option 1: Global import (see the [main](https://github.com/webix-hub/react-demo-complex/tree/main) branch)

 The minimum requirements to init the Spreadsheet/File Manager in a React app are
-- have a global Webix object  (it should be available *before* the component's sources are imported), Since there're two complex widgets in this demo, the global assignment was moved to `index.js`.
+- have a global Webix object  (it should be available *before* the component's sources are imported).
+Since there're two complex widgets in this demo, the global assignment was moved to `index.js`.
 - import the widget from "@xbs/filemanager"`.